CityOfZion/neo-privatenet-docker/README.md

 **Note:** If you are running Ubuntu on Windows (WSL), refer to this article to install and operate docker from Ubuntu: https://medium.com/@sebagomez/installing-the-docker-client-on-ubuntus-windows-subsystem-for-linux-612b392a44c4
+  - If copying and pasting the commands from the article ensure you delete and re-enter any quotation marks that you paste.

 These instruction reference the official instructions from Docker found here: https://docs.docker.com/install/linux/docker-ce/ubuntu/.
 But, the steps following installation (after step 6) are required in order to run docker from Ubuntu.